Luxembourg in the Eurovision Song Contest: Return

 In July 2023, RTL launched its national selection process, with a televised final held on 27 January 2024 at the Rockhal in Esch-sur-Alzette.
 Interested artists were able to apply to compete in the event, with applicants required to be Luxembourgish citizens, long-term residents, or those with a proven connection to the Luxembourgish music scene and strong involvement with Luxembourgish culture.
 This marked a change from the majority of previous Luxembourgish selections, which were predominantly held internally and were often led by the RTL organisation in Paris instead of the local Luxembourgish broadcaster; due to this, a large number of the artists who represented Luxembourg in the contest were not of Luxembourgish descent, including all five of the nation's winning artists.
 The Luxembourg Song Contest was officially launched on 1 December 2023, with RTL highlighting the event as a showcase for Luxembourgish talent and a platform for established and emerging artists within the Luxembourgish music scene.
 The chosen entry for 2024, "Fighter" by Tali, qualified for the final and finished 13th.
 "La poupée monte le son" by Laura Thorn also qualified for the final in 2025 and finished 22nd.
+"Mother Nature" by Eva Marija failed to qualify for the final for the first time in Luxembourg's history in 2026.